Marcus-Groth/PalatePilot/README.md

 # Palate Pilot
-Palate Pilot is an Food Ordering App designed to streamline the process of selecting and ordering a diverse range of dishes, drinks, and snacks.
-Featuring a user-friendly interface, secure registration and login systems, and only responsive for mobile devices.
+Palate Pilot is a dedicated food ordering app designed to make selecting and ordering your favorite pizzas quick and easy.
+Featuring a user-friendly interface, secure registration and login systems, and optimized for mobile devices.

 ## Features under developing
 - User registration system